Wherever you’re working, from home or in an office, it is imperative that you have the best working environment possible.

 Choose the right furniture

-If you’re working from home, it’s essential that you keep things organised – particularly if you’re running your own business.
+Wherever you are, it’s essential that you keep things organised – particularly if you’re running your own business.
 The right storage will mean you’re less likely to lose important documents, or miss your deadline for the taxman because you can’t find the right receipts.
 Click here for office furniture.

-Home office essentials include sturdy bookshelves or wall shelving, a box file for invoices and other documents, a wastepaper bin, and a cork-board for keeping tickets and other items safe, as well as a potential creative space.
+Office essentials include sturdy bookshelves or wall shelving, a box file for invoices and other documents, a wastepaper bin, and a cork-board for keeping tickets and other items safe, as well as a potential creative space.

-Your home office design should of course include a desk big enough to accommodate everything you will use from day to day, a great office chair with good back support, and somewhere to store any files or equipment you’ll need to access on a regular basis.
+Your office design should of course include a desk big enough to accommodate everything you will use from day to day, a great office chair with good back support, and somewhere to store any files or equipment you’ll need to access on a regular basis.

 Install a great wireless network